frostedechoes/canneddragons/_posts/2024-11-20-smells-like-records.md

 > “I kind of have to draw some limitations with my responsibility toward my own budget.
 I can’t just be living, building furniture out of records.
 I [still] have a pretty healthy Wantlist on Discogs, though.
 I continue to buy records all the time.
 I’m always interested in going to record stores, and I get my Discogs alerts for records I want.
 I would say I purchase on Discogs at least two or three times a week.”

-This happened to a friend of mine, who was once named by the News & Observer as the biggest record collector in Raleigh.
+This happened to a friend of mine, who was once named by *The News & Observer* as the biggest record collector in Raleigh.
 He eventually ran out of space for his collection and moved on to clothing.

 I found the position Moore now takes on CDs interesting.